John-D-4/design-patterns/design-patterns/pattern1.md

 ### Temporal Region:
  - toasting time

+a toaster has the function of toasting bread: represented

+the resulting bread's quality of toastiness is affected by the toasting process: represented

-a toaster is a [140-BFO] object [024-BFO] with components such as bread grate and human interface: not represented a toaster has the function of toasting bread: represented a toaster toasts successfully by exposing bread to heat without exposing the user to the same heat: not represented
+a toaster is a [140-BFO] object [024-BFO] with components such as bread grate and human interface: not represented

+a toaster toasts successfully by exposing bread to heat without exposing the user to the same heat: not represented

 ```
 +---------------------key--------------------+